Practical information: What to consider when re-opening day care services

 - other buildings in communities specifically used for regular adult day care.

 These criteria have been developed based on clinical advice about risk factors within day care services.
 As a result, settings meeting these criteria are ones where the risk of transmission and outbreak are higher, and the impact on service users may be high given their vulnerability.
-In addition, staff have been prioritised due to the enhanced risk from staff movement and following consultation with the sector.

 NHS Test and Trace